MarcusMors/MarcusMors/README.md

 ### Hi there, I'm Marcus Mors 👋

-## I am a fearless defesor for the little ones and wordless ones.
+## I am a fearless defesor of the little ones and wordless ones.

 -   🌱 I’m currently learning everything
 -   👯 I’m looking to collaborate with in social proyects